Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 plies that the RunnableEntity is allowed to fetch the results of the asyn chronously invoked operation.

-#@SECTION: 5.
-The description of
+5. The description of

 the SwcInternalBehavior includes an Asyn chronousServerCallReturnsEvent ‘myOperationReturns’ which refer ences the previously deﬁned AsynchronousServerCallResultPoint ‘fetchMyOperationResults’

-#@SECTION: 6.
-The description of the AsynchronousServerCallReturnsEvent ‘myOper
-ationReturns’ references the RunnableEntity ‘callback’, indicating that the RTE should trigger the execution of this Runnable when ‘myOperationReturns’ is raised.
+6. The description of the AsynchronousServerCallReturnsEvent ‘myOper ationReturns’ references the RunnableEntity ‘callback’, indicating that the RTE should trigger the execution of this Runnable when ‘myOperationReturns’ is raised.